Having enough tread on your tyres will keep you safe and on the right side of the law.

 This is because oils in the rubber can dry out and deteriorate over time, reducing their grip.

-It’s pretty important to get this one right – both for safety and to stay on the right side of the law.
+It’s essential to get this one right for safety and to stay on the right side of the law.

-Once you’ve been riding a few years, you’ll get an idea of how long to expect from a tyre with your riding schedule.
+Once you’ve been riding a few years, you’ll know how long to expect from a tyre with your riding schedule.

 Keep an eye on your tyres, consider investing in an inexpensive tread depth tool, and mention any uneven wear to your mechanic as soon as you notice it.